CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### List

 The default behaviour of the `list` command returns the list of all incomplete tasks and reminders.
 This may not be particularly helpful as you may have a lot of outstanding tasks.
 Luckily, you are able to narrow the search space down by specifying the various fields.
-You are able to chain multiple and separate fields together.
-In our main window, at the top of the list for deadlines, events and reminders are the earliest and most urgent tasks.
+You can chain multiple and separate fields together.

 *Format:*